Remon-Ansary/flight/README.md

 ## Project Description

-A flight search application that allows users to search for flights based on their destination and departure date.This app shows the weather data of the destination place at the destination time.
+A flight search application that allows users to search for flights.
+It also shows the weather conditions of the departure and returning date.

 ## Project Details